1958 British Empire and Commonwealth Games

-The 1958 British Empire and Commonwealth Games (Welsh: Gemau Ymerodraeth Prydain a'r Gymanwlad 1958) were held in Cardiff, Wales, from 18–26 July 1958.
+The 1958 British Empire and Commonwealth Games (Welsh: Gemau Ymerodraeth Prydain a'r Gymanwlad 1958) were held in Cardiff, Wales, from 18 to 26 July 1958.
+It was the sixth edition of what would come to be known as the Commonwealth Games, the second Games held in the United Kingdom, and the second held under the name British Empire and Commonwealth Games.

 Thirty-five nations sent a total of 1,130 athletes and 228 officials to the Cardiff Games and 23 countries and dependencies won medals, including, for the first time, Singapore, Ghana, Kenya and the Isle of Man.
+178,000 tickets were eventually sold during the Games.

-The Cardiff Games introduced the Queen's Baton Relay, which has been conducted as a prelude to every British Empire and Commonwealth Games ever since.
+The Cardiff Games introduced the Queen's Baton Relay, which has been conducted as a prelude to every Commonwealth Games ever since.
+England topped the medal table.

 Venues

-The British Empire and Commonwealth Games, including the opening and closing ceremonies, were held at the Cardiff Arms Park in the centre Cardiff.
-A new Wales Empire Pool was constructed for the event.
-The Sophia Gardens Pavilion was used for the boxing and wrestling events, and Maindy Stadium was used for track cycling.
-178,000 tickets were eventually sold during the Games.
-Rowing took place on Llyn Padarn in Llanberis.
+The British Empire and Commonwealth Games, including the opening and closing ceremonies, were held at the Cardiff Arms Park.

+The following venues were used during the Games.